IVIosab/music-accompaniment-generator/README.md

   - On average the generation times for each input is:
     - Input 1:
       - Population size = 1024
-      - Length of individual = 29 chord
+      - Length of individual = 29 chords
       - Number of generations = 5000
       - **Generation time = 20 minutes**
     - Input 2:
       - Population size = 1024
-      - Length of individual = 32 chord
+      - Length of individual = 32 chords
       - Number of generations = 5000
       - **Generation time = 23 minutes**
     - Input 3:
       - Population size = 1024
-      - Length of individual = 44 chord
+      - Length of individual = 44 chords
       - Number of generations = 5000
       - **Generation time = 36 minutes**